Kami/django-encrypted-settings/README.md

 For more information on how Keyczar works and how to mange keys, visit the official website at http://www.keyczar.org/.

+**Note: This application doesn't anything with the actual key storage.
+It's up to the user to securely store and manage the access to the secret keys.**

 ## Installation

 ```bash